cruiseresearchgroup/SOCIA/data_fitting/README.md

 - Helps understand the dynamics of information propagation and behavior change
 - Formula: |predicted_peak_day - actual_peak_day|

-### 📈 Intervention Response Rate

-- Measures the rate of change in adoption during the first 5 days after intervention (Days 10-15)
-- Evaluates whether the model accurately captures the dynamics of initial response
-- Helps understand the immediate effectiveness of interventions through social networks
-- Formula: (rate_day15 - rate_day10) / 5

 ## 🚀 Usage

 To run the simulation: